The curriculum offers a comprehensive, interdisciplinary mix of health communication specializations.

 Health Communication Organizations, Professions and Policy (4 credits)

 This course provides background on the organizational features of the U.S. health care system.
 The aim of the course is to provide students with a comprehensive image of the context in which communication between patients and providers, health care consumers and organizations, and public health care messages are sent, received, exchanged, interpreted, and circulated.
 The course considers four aspects of organized communication and health: 1) background on financing and the system and organization of personal medical services in the United States; 2) the organizations and professions involved in providing personal medical services in the United States and their interrelationships; 3) learning about the U.S. system through international comparisons; and 4) emergent communication issues in the management of health care organizations.

-Health Campaigns Making a Difference (4 credits)
+Successful Health Campaigns (4 credits)

 This course is designed to give students a greater understanding of the theory, research, and application of health campaigns.
 The health communication literature cuts across a number of disciplines including advertising, communication, marketing, public health, political science, psychology, and sociology.
 This course represents some of that diversity with an emphasis on the theoretical underpinnings of several theories used in health campaigns.
 In addition to understanding the theories behind many of today's health campaigns, we will also spend time addressing important aspects of a campaign including formative research, audience segmentation, message tailoring, and evaluation.
 In all, the purpose of this course is to introduce students to many of the leading theoretical frameworks in the health campaign literature as well as provide them with some insight into the nuts and bolts of designing and evaluating a health campaign.

 Capstone Individual Study (4 credits)